You don’t need travel advice.

 A big thank you to my husband, Dantan, who got his passport for the trip we took to Europe—a mere two weeks after we started dating—and never looked back.
 He might be better at this now than I am (but don’t tell him!).

 Hi!
 I’m Hannah by the way.
 Travel and this website is 100% a hobby for me.
 By day, and oftentimes night, I’m a funeral director and embalmer.
-This page and the whole site is still very much a work-in-progress!

 Go where you wanna go.